Bug report #9498

 I've tested it using a bunch of layer item (group, subgroup, hidden) combinations, as well as multi-column, and all worked ok over here.

-#7 Updated by Radim Blazek almost 6 years ago
+#7 Updated by Radim Blazek about 6 years ago

 I am not sure the fix is OK.
 Basically each row in legend is a nucleon, group of nucleons is atom.
 Layer item is a nucleon and it should really be added only if it is not hidden.
 The fix adds the title as nucleon but does not render it.
 I believe that it should not be added at all.
 I'll look at it once more.